Guidelines for the development of commercial sites

 The revitalization of potentially commercially reusable brownfield sites is a special form of internal development.
 In future, it makes sense to focus more on the entire district when revitalizing and to pursue an integrated approach that first conceptually explores the risks and opportunities of reuse and then promotes tailor-made investment measures for implementation (e.g. interim acquisition, demolition, redevelopment) (see REGIP funding programme of the Hannover Region).

-Corresponding concept and planning studies for urban development concepts have been funded by the Hannover Region for the Ronnenberg/Weetzen sugar factory, the former ironworks site in Neustadt and the VION site in Wunstorf and are currently being implemented.
+Corresponding concept and planning studies for urban development concepts were funded by the Hannover Region for the Ronnenberg/Weetzen sugar factory, the former ironworks site in Neustadt and the VION site in Wunstorf and are currently being implemented.

-The reason for the reduction in the brownfield stock is the fact that less encumbered properties are being put to new (commercial) uses on the free real estate market as a result of overplanning or rising land prices.
+However, the removal of a larger area means that the increase in the number of smaller brownfield sites cannot compensate for the reduction in area, which means that the brownfield stock has fallen by 2.2 ha.
+The reason for the reduction in the brownfield stock is the fact that less contaminated properties are being put to new (commercial) uses on the free real estate market through overplanning or rising land prices.